tarunsachdeva/blog/_posts/2018-09-19-leadership-latticework-organization.markdown

 draft: false
 ---

+This is part of a series of posts about the **Leadership Lattice**, a framework for learning about the different dimensions of management and leadership.

 The second layer of the Leadership Lattice is the Organization domain, which is about managing the structures and dynamics of teams.

 This includes everything from building cohesion within a single team to organizing business units across a larger organization.
 There are some shared problems across this spectrum, but the frameworks are very different based on scale.